Flint Eastwood – Asheville, NC – 12.08.2018

 The audience jammed to all four songs - as much as one can while seated on a hardwood floor.

 While the performance powerhouse that is Flint Eastwood was not on display, her everyday self Jax Anderson was equally fascinating and inspiring.
 Joking that she is bad with technology and might take a minute to get things going, Jax encouraged the group to chat and meet each other.
 A short time later, the first song blasted through the speakers.
-The audience jammed to all four songs – as much as one can while seated on a hardwood floor – and Jax joined them, clearly pleased with her completed work.
-Between each song, she spoke about how she came to write that particular piece and her intentions behind it.
+The audience jammed to all four songs - as much as one can while seated on a hardwood floor - and Jax joined them, clearly pleased with her completed work.
+Between each song, she spoke about how she came to write that particular piece and her intentions behind them.
 The self-deprecating jokes also continued between songs, encouraging people to find someone else new to talk to or to discuss their favorite animal while she cued up the next track.
 She also spoke about her support for the transgender community and the need for true equality for all people, the artist community at Assemble Sound and the collaborations that happen there, and her experience at the 2018 South by Southwest festival.
 In the middle of all this, her crew surprised her with a birthday cake and the audience sang “Happy Birthday” to her.

 Finally, her tour manager and the venue declared that time had run out.
 Still wanting to make sure no one was disappointed with the way the night had gone, Flint Eastwood had one last surprise in store.
 Everyone received a free beanie from the merch table to remember the night by.
 Wishing each other safe travels in the snow, the small crowd all went their separate ways, warmed by the unique experience shared with new friends and by their stylish new hats.

-While this night can never be duplicated, both artists present an amazing show regardless of circumstances.
+While this night can never be duplicated, both artists present an outstanding show regardless of circumstances.
 With new music in the works for both, announcements for more unforgettable shows are likely to be on the horizon.
 Vesperteen is done touring for 2018, but you can still catch Flint Eastwood December 31 at Hi-Fi in Indianapolis, IN.